ansharlubis/oopsla-response/response.md

 The response is structured as follows:

 1. Response to points listed by the reviewers as *Questions for Author Response*.
-2. Response to points we consider are the main concerns of the reviewers.
+2. Response to points we consider are the main concerns of the reviewers from the *Assessment*.
 3. Response to other comments, questions, and concerns uncovered in the previous sections.

 ## Response to questions